wintersleepmachine/Hematology-Flask-App/README.md

 ### White Blood Cell Differential
 Takes in ~100 images of white blood cells and sends the image data to the back end where the model makes a prediction for each image and tallys up the different proportions of white blood cells.
+Catches any abnormalities and outputs possible pathologies.
 ![](wbc_differential.gif)